Spread of the corona virus in JordanCurrently: 4.7 new infections per day per 100,000 inhabitants

-The inhabitants of Jordan are still noticeably affected by the corona pandemic and the spread of the Sars-Covid-19 virus.
-The inhabitants of Jordan are also affected by the corona pandemic and the spread of the Sars-Covid-19 virus.
-By November 26th, 2020, 198021 infected persons and 2442 deaths have been reported in the country.
-The first confirmed infections were reported on March 3rd, 2020, which is the date of the official notification.
+By June 7th, 2021, 739847 infected persons and 9530 deaths have been reported in the country.
+The first confirmed infections were reported in March 2020, which is the date of the official notification.
 An additional 10-14 days are calculated for noticing one's own infection, the doctor's appointment, the laboratory test and, above all, the period from the infection until the first symptoms appear.
-The country reached its peak so far on November 19th with 7,933 new infected persons.

 Weight and size